JenBauer/jenbauer_com/content/NoveltyInStructure.md

 For me, there was a mourning time for how seemingly carefree my life was before parenthood, marriage, even my professional life.
 It was all so free-flowing and creative.
 I don't live in the past, though, so I know that it's incredibly important to see what the bounds are for my time.
 This was a way to cull my task list down to what matters most.

 ### A foundation for dynamically doing what matters.
-This approach took me considerable time to arrive to.
+This approach took me considerable time to arrive at.
 I have other systems of repeating tasks, setting priorities, and otherwise trying to cajole myself forward, but at the foundation is this setup.
 I have a clear aversion to rigidity or overly-prescribing my day and task list, despite needing to balance so many categories of things to get done.